 And not just coffee, but coffee infused with mushroom powder.
-Ganoderma mushrooms, to be precise.
+(Ganoderma mushrooms, to be exact).

 This company is trending.
-Am I on board?
+Have I been involved?

 So, I’m putting fungus in my coffee for what reason?

 Organo Gold products are made with Ganoderma lucidum, a mushroom that grows on wood (is that rare?) somewhere in China.

 Although the claims of this fungus playing a role in traditional medicine are sprinkled everywhere on the OG website, they never really say what the benefits truly are.
 They simply state that there are “anti-oxidant” benefits.
 They never specify how it’s been used in medicine for 4,000 years.

 If it’s all about anti-oxidants, I’d really rather just put blueberries on my morning cereal and call it a day.
 I think most Westerners would agree with me, too.

 It get worse.
 If you love coffee, you’ll immediately be turned off by the fact that Organo Gold coffee products are sold in “sachets”.
 That means you’re pouring hot water over a teabag-like packet to make your coffee.
 As any gourmet coffee lover knows, instant coffee is not known for its aromatic properties.
 Stuff tastes terrible.